ktuna26/PyACL-Samples/acl_deepface_tf/README.md

 ## Convert model To Ascend om file

-The h5 file should be first converted to ONNX format and then be converted to OM format.
+The h5 file should be first converted to ONNX format (opset 11) and then be converted to OM format.

 ```bash
 cd ./model